micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

 ### HOUSES OF STRENGTH

-* you might work with both, or reading about them, you'll have an instinctive reaction to one that's important to you right now
+This archetype connects with two astrological houses, one from the zodiac and one from its position in the Major Arcana.
+Strength's association with ruler links it to that sign's home in the Fifth House, and its card number brings us to the Eighth House.
+Think of them as our collective houses for the year.
+We talk about working with Strength in relation to your unique natal chart in the next section.

-#### THE FIFTH HOUSE OF EXPRESSION
+#### THE FIFTH HOUSE OF CREATIVITIES

-* Leo's natural house is the fifth house, house of Expression (currently, I call it the house of creativities but that's not quite right)
-* meaning
-* areas of life covered
+Astrology gives us an expansive definition of creativity: art-making, child-rearing, sexual expression, public presentation as in fashion, and our entertainment choices all belong to the Fifth House.
+An instinct for playfulness and imagination drives us to make new things and share them, regardless of how we might categorize the resulting products.
+These activities draw us into relationships, even one-sided or conceptual ones like parasocial bonds with influencers, which may challenge our self-image.
+Keep an open mind this year and your Fifth House placements tell you how to unlock your most joyfully chaotic inner wisdom.

+This house invites us to do a comprehensive performance review of how well our creativity works for us:

+* do our romantic relationships let us play with our sexuality and gender expression?
+* how well does our public persona mask our inner selves?
+Maybe too well, or have we crossed into TMI territory?
+* what do we make with our labor, why, and how do we feel?
+Career misalignments and critical voices might pinch us.
+* who gets into our hearts and/or under our skin?
+What effects does their presence have on our psychic well-being?
+* we all do childcare, if only by our influence on the future: how are your parenting skills?

 #### THE EIGHTH HOUSE OF TRANSFORMATIONS

-* we include the eighth house is associated with the Strength archetype due to its placement in the Major Arcana
-* meaning
-* areas of life covered
+Two words dominate all discussions of the Eight House: sex and death!
+The grave and the orgasm seem like opposing energies, yet they both take us out of our individuated selves to unite us with the unknown.
+Each entails a grand dissolution that leads to a period of regeneration, and makes us weep.
+They make an obvious existential match.

+More than literal erotic encounters or real deaths, this house directs our attention toward the borders, thresholds, and liminal spaces in our lives.
+Financial transactions like paying taxes and receiving inheritances belong to this house because they shift control or ownership of resource between entities, transforming how it operates.
+Negotiations, collective projects, and investments share this slippery quality and likewise belong to the Fifth House.
+Therapeutic practices from psychiatry to massage and tantric sex belong here as well-- anything that intends to transform our bodies, minds, or partnerships.

+To work with the Eighth House, think like a mouse.
+Look along the edges of your life, scanning for places where outside energies squeeze into your thoughts and start to nibble at your peace of mind.
+Clarify points of exchange: job contracts, housework, affective labor, booty calls.

+Disordered attachments like stalking, obsessive-compulsive behaviors, engulfing rage, or revenge fantasies live in the basement of this house.
+Behaviors or thought-patterns that ought to evolve naturally stick and reverberate, shaking us apart like an earthquake.
+Find ways to remedy these issues by releasing the energy in healthy ways, and get help.

 ### FIRE & THE SUIT OF WANDS

 Leo brings the element of Fire to Strength, tying this card to the Suit of Wands.
 Fire and Wands share a vigorous energy associated with intuition, craftsmanship, and grassroots political action.
 Our instinct to challenge ourselves to grow creatively or to break destructive patterns gets a boost from their cooperative energies.
 Unfortunately, sparks start wildfires when left unchecked.
 Watch out for ambition for its own sake, snark, and a certain impulsive selfishness.

-Leo’s Fire is Fixed, meaning the most mature and stabilizing expression of its influence.
+Leo’s Fire is Fixed, the most mature and stabilizing modality.
 It beats out a steady rhythm for Strength to play over, making this year's endeavors notable for their durability and trustworthiness.
 Fixed Fire’s shadow qualities relate to excessive inertia, making us slow to evolve or compromise when needed.

 ## JOURNAL: STRENGTH IN YOUR NATAL SKY